 Dr. Jessica Timman Schwefel, mezzo-soprano, holds degrees in Voice Performance from the University of Wisconsin-Madison (DMA and MM) and a Bachelor of Music Education Degree the University of Wisconsin-Eau Claire.
 She is currently a Lecturer in the Music Department at the University of Wisconsin-Whitewater and teaches studio voice.
 She is also a Part Time Instructor at Madison College teaching voice class and directs the MATC Chorale.
-Her prior teaching experiences include four years teaching applied voice at the University of Wisconsin-Oshkosh, as well as University of Wisconsin-Madison, and UW Summer Music Clinic, and the Madison Academy of Music.
+Her prior teaching experiences include teaching applied voice at the University of Wisconsin-Oshkosh, University of Wisconsin-Madison, and UW Summer Music Clinic, and the Madison Academy of Music.
 Jessica's articles have been published recently in the Wisconsin School Musician Magazine and the NATS Journal of Singing.

 An accomplished soloist, Jessica has performed solo works with the Present Music, Madison Bach Musicians, Oshkosh Chamber Singers, the South Shore Chorale, Waupaca Civic Orchestra and Chorus, UW Choral Union, UW Symphony Orchestra, UW Oshkosh Choirs, and the UW Oshkosh Symphony Orchestra.
 Her singing has also been heard on WPR programs such as “University of the Air”, "On Higher Ground" and "The Midday."

 In 2014, she was one of 11 teachers chosen to attend the "The Naked Voice Institute" at Northwestern University studying directly with Prof. W. Stephen Smith.
 As a clinician, Dr. Timman Schwefel has given master classes and presentations at UW-Eau Claire, UW-Whitewater, as well as many high schools across the state of Wisconsin.
 Additionally, Dr. Timman Schwefel is an active promoter of music by the composer Paul Bowles.
 She has produced a critical edition of Bowles’s unpublished songs, presented lectures about Bowles’s musical output, and performed many of his works.

 Dr. Timman Schwefel has been the recipient of numerous awards including the Voice Excellence Wisconsin Distinguished Graduate Fellowship, Opera Props award, and Dara Welty Memorial Award at UW.
 She was also a recipient of a UW Oshkosh Professional Development Grant in 2014.
 Dr. Timman is a member of the American Guild of Musical Artists (AGMA) and the National Association of Teachers of Singing (NATS).
 She serves as member-at-large on the board of the Wisconsin Chapter of NATS and is the marketing manager for Madison Choral Project.